extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

         '

+The same commands can be used for the *default* fabric.

 All the switches in a fabric can also be updated by providing fabric name: ``fabric=<fabric name>`` to ``st2 run bwc-topology.switch_update`` command instead of a switch IP address: